Home > How to Tips

 Here, utilizing NTFS for Mac is your first choice as this way is the easiest.
 And iBoysoft NTFS for Mac is highly recommended.
 That's because this tool is Apple-trusted and supports auto-mount NTFS drives in read-write mode once you connect them to your Mac.

-All you need to do is, free download, install, and launch iBoysoft NTFS for Mac on your Mac machine.
+All you need to do is, download, install, and launch iBoysoft NTFS for Mac on your Mac machine.
 This tool will automatically mount your connected NTFS disk in read-write mode.
 Then, you can move files from your Mac to the NTFS drive easily and fast, just as operating on a native HFS+ or APFS drive.

 iBoysoft NTFS for Mac menu bar